- Video Watch Time = 6 minutes

 You can buy new, reproduction iron rads, but the old originals are still the best in my book.
 Made successfully in North America to serve a stable, mature industry from 1856 to 1960, there’s no way these things could be improved upon.
 Internal rust is rarely a problem, and the metal used is thick, substantial and often quite beautiful.
 Think if them as art that keeps you warm.

 Heat transfer numbers show that cast iron rads are second to none for efficiency of heat distribution, and reclaimed iron rads also get the job done with a minimal input of resources.
 The metal is already mined, smelted, cast and ready to use, though there is often a challenge.
 While there’s no shortage of old rads to be refurbished, there is a shortage of people who know how to build traditional radiator systems properly from scratch.
 It’s something of a lost art, though not yet completely gone.
 My research has uncovered a handful of excellent technical resources, along with a few people who know more about the world of cast iron rads than I would have expected to find.
 A guy named Pierre Lemieux is one of them.
-That’s him below, pressure testing one of the radiators he’s refurbishing.
+That’s him above, pressure testing one of the radiators he’s refurbishing.

 For years, electricity built a well-deserved reputation for being an environmentally-dirty energy source because of the way it was generated.
 But as coal-fired generating plants and acid rain move aside for electricity created by certified-green wind, solar, hydro and other environmentally sustainable sources, the reality of electricity is changing.
 It’s now among the most environmentally sound energy sources around, and this is one reason why electrically-heated, antique cast-iron rads make sense in many situations.
 Lemieux pioneered the use of electric heating elements as part of the iron rad refurbishing process he created, and you’ve got to admire the attention to detail he follows.
 A cast-iron junction box covers the end of an electric heating element that fits inside the opening that’s part of many antique rad designs.
 The other end of the rad includes two smaller openings for supply and return connections, as part of a hot water system.